-When you seek care at our office, you are assured that Dr. Moore or Dr. Moorehead and their staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Dr. Moore, Dr. Moorehead, Dr. Dixon or Dr. Kimble and their staff utilize the latest in technology to enhance the quality and fit for your dental care.
 Our practice uses high power microscopes to enhance the precision of patient care.
 Dentistry is micro-surgery.
 Using microscope that is similar to the one an ophthalmologist uses enables us to create dental restorations with incredibly precise fit and finish.
 You just can’t fulfill that level of care with the naked eye.
 In addition to allowing precise, close-up work, the microscope directs a beam of light directly on the teeth, minimizing glare for you.
 Many dentists use air-driven “hand-pieces” (the dental term for “drills”).
 While acceptable for many procedures, these “whiney sounding” air-powered hand pieces all have a degree of non-concentricity; they do not rotate perfectly smoothly.
 For the most precise aspects of restorative procedures, we use electric hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration (crown, veneer, or filling).
 This will bring more comfort to you as well.
 With a more precise tool, there is less vibration and less noise.

 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.